AP Statistics Unit 7 Practice Test: Inference for Quantitative Data: Means

 Question 4 Explanation:

-Because the data for every random sample will vary from sample to sample, the confidence interval will not be the same for every random sample.
-Answer D is correct.
+The correct answer is (D).
+Because the data (and specifically the sample standard deviation of the data) will vary from sample to sample, the confidence interval will not be the same for every random sample.

 Question 5